subnub/myDrive/readme.md

 > [backend/config](backend/config) -> Backend Enviroment Variables
 > [src/config](src/config) -> Frontend Enviroment Variables

 > Simply remove the .example from the end of the filename, and fill in the values.
+> Note: In most cases you will only have to change FE enviroment variables for development purposes.

 <br />